davidezeji/cntf-smoke-test/README.md

 # CNTF - Smoke Test

 ## Purpose
-This source code repository stores the configurations to subscribe and connect a new UE to the 5g network and make multiple HTTP requests to webservers.
-This test will simulate HTTP requests being made while the UE is both connected & disconnected from the 5g network.
-This gives baseline insights to how well data is sent/received by using the network vs without using the network.
+This source code repository stores the configurations to subscribe and connect a new UE to a 5g network and make multiple HTTP requests to webservers.
+This test will emulate HTTP requests across both 5G network and Ethernet interfaces, providing valuable baseline comparisons into the efficiency of data transmission and reception through these two mediums.

 ## Deployment
 Prerequisites: